oxfordcontrol/Clarabel.rs/README.md

 Check code against no_std

-ConeSet probably doesn't want to live in the cones directory, but rather to be the DefaultCone.
-Maybe it could be CompositeCone and stay where it is.
+I have defined CompositeCone as a core cone type, and use this directly in the default implementation.
+Maybe it should be DefaultCone === CompositeCone in that implementation though.
+It also seems like the functions that populate the WtW block in the CompositeCone are implementation specific.
+If so, these should be pulled out into DefaultCone.
+Note Julia file structure and method names are no longer the same.

 Take only upper triangle of P in DefaultProblemData.
 This means that something better than clone is required in the constructor.